List of Mighty Magiswords episodes: Season 2 (2018–19)

-Cartoon Network ordered and finished 15 Mighty Magiswords micro-shorts for the CN Anything app.
-The object of the app involves a situation involving the Warriors for Hire and it's up for the players to "Choose Your Magisword" to help the Warriors succeed on their goal.
-The segments air in out of order and several clips of them can be found in some Mighty Magiswords promos.

 Mighty Magiswords Vlogs!

 These vlogs feature Vambre and Prohyas presenting each of their Magiswords to the audience watching them.
 These vlogs were recorded at creator Kyle Carrozza's desk in his CN office using a basic idea for each vlog with the dialogue completely ad-libbed, and were animated in-house at Cartoon Network Studios.

-They're available on Cartoon Network's official YouTube channel and air frequently on TV during promos.
+Although the first season vlogs were available on Cartoon Network's official YouTube channel and aired frequently on TV during promos, the second season vlogs were only aired and released on Cartoon Network's international channels.
+Creator Kyle Carrozza uploaded the entire collection in English on his secondary YouTube channel on April 3, 2022.